 Start your adventure by booking a stay at Ole Miss Franny's Farm.
 Glamp in comfort under inky skies, serenaded by crickets, coyotes, and the quiet sounds of farm animals stirring in their sleep.
 Here, campers have found themselves greeted by the local red fox in the early morning hours.
 Book a private trail ride and enjoy a canter through the meadows.
 Bring your yoga mat and share a flow with a goat.
 Ole Miss Fanny's is the perfect place to reconnect, recharge, and fulfill your hippie homesteader dreams.

-Once you've settled in, head to downtown Cortland for the Crown City Mural Fest (September 2, 1-8 pm).
-Spend a few hours watching local artists paint under bluebird skies, shop the local artisan market filled with one-of-a-kind creations, and dance to live music.
+Once you've settled in, head downtown to the Cortland.
+Each August, Cortland Arts Connect hosts Arts off Main, and outdoor art show, where you can shop artisan pieces, participate in the calk mural contest, and catch live music and entertainment.
+In the fall, the Corset Building is home to Crown City Mural Fest.
+Spend a few hours watching local artists paint under bluebird skies, shop at the unique artisan market, and dance to live music.
 When your tummy starts rumbling, grab some lunch just a few streets over, in historic downtown.
 Adventurous pallet?
 We recommend Pita Gourmet.
 The authentic flavors of Lebanon inspire their delicious cuisine.
 We especially love the Kufat and Falafel wraps.

 Go jump in a lake!
 Start your day with a refreshing swim at Hope Lake Park, and float at the foot of the mountain.
 If you're feeling extra adventurous, book a zip line tour through the canopy, or an exhilarating ride on the mountain coaster, at Greek Peak's Outdoor Adventure, and you won't even need a cup of coffee to get your heart pumping!

 Stop by Gorgers for lunch and discover a menu filled with a wild fusion of flavors.
 From noodles to rice bowls, Korean to Tex-Mex, this ever-changing menu is bound to impress.
-It's just the fuel you'll need for a day filled with dancing at Seedstock Cortland (September 17).
-This one-day festival features local and regional musicians performing on the rolling hills of historic Reed's Seeds Farm.
+It's just the fuel you'll need for a day filled with dancing at Seedstock Cortland.
+This one-day festival features local and regional musicians performing on the rolling hills of historic Reed's Seeds Farm at the end of each summer.
 Food, music, and camping give this event a festival vibe, and the sunset performances always dazzle.

 It's time to pack up camp and paddle the crystal clear waters of Skaneateles Lake.
 Cortland County is a kayaker's paradise, and the calm, turquoise waters of the south end of Skaneateles Lake are one of its jewels.
 Launch your kayak or paddle board from Andrew R.Fuller Park and paddle your way to The Glen Haven for brunch.
 Enjoy a meal served right to your boat, or tie off and make your way to the second-story porch for incredible views and delicious food.
 When you've finished, walk the lakeside farmers market for picnic fixings and handmade crafts before squeezing in one last adventure.